-If you're struggling with grams and tbsp conversion, look no further - this grams to tablespoons calculator has everything you could ever need when dealing with simple cooking measurements.
+If you're struggling with grams and tbsp conversion, look no further - this grams to tablespoons converter has everything you could ever need when dealing with simple cooking measurement conversions.
 We don't always have a kitchen scale close at hand (or it's not accurate enough when dealing with small weights, or we're just too lazy to use it), so volume units are preferable, especially for liquids.
-Scroll down, and you'll find out not only how to convert flour tablespoons to grams, but also how many calories are in 1 tbsp of butter or maple syrup.
+Scroll down, and you'll find out not only how to convert flour tablespoons to grams but also how many calories are in 1 tbsp of butter or maple syrup.

 Assume we'd like to:

-Convert amount of sugar in grams to tablespoons in the blink of an eye,
+Convert the amount of sugar in grams to tablespoons in the blink of an eye;

-Switch the ingredient and quickly find out how many grams are in a tablespoon of salt,
+Switch the ingredient and quickly find out how many grams are in a tablespoon of salt; or

 Change the butter tablespoon to grams.